 The institution of democracy in America requires its citizens to hold their elected officials accountable to conform to the principles and Constitutional rights afforded them.
 Therefore, citizens must actively engage at all levels of government (local, state and federal) to ensure this fidelity.
 While picketing, protesting and exercising our first amendment right is always an outlet and option, gaining real political power involves proactive, sustained, and committed effort.
 We must be informed on the issues; organize and advocate for an agenda; invest in our agenda; vote and get others to vote consistently; participate as community volunteers and elected officials; and communicate with and hold our elected officials accountable.

-The African American community has a number of elected officials, individuals, and organizations that have been both active and effective in these arenas.
-Muslims in the association of Imam W. Deen Mohammed also have the American Coalition of Good Government as an emerging entity to address these issues.

-In addition to government, perhaps the larger and more fundamental challenge for African Americans will be to examine and develop the other institutions that support community life.
+In addition to government, perhaps the larger and more fundamental challenge for African Americans will be to examine ourselves and develop the other institutions that support community life.
 This is essential in addressing the myriad of historical and current threats facing our community.

 In one area alone, African Americans experience an average of about 6,300 homicides each year at the hands of other African Americans!
-This statistic represents a 20 to 1 ratio compared to killings at the hands of police.
+This statistic represents a 20 to 1 ratio compared to killings at the hands of police!

 O you who believe, stand out firmly for justice, as witnesses to Allah, even as against yourselves, or your parents, or your kin, and whether it be a one who is rich or poor; for Allah is nearer to both of them.
 So follow not your own desires, lest you deviate; and if you swerve or turn aside, then surely Allah is well-acquainted with all that you do.
 (Al-Quran 4:135)